netenglabs/suzieq/docs/developer/tags.md

 # Tags for Suzieq and Mfn

-Both Suzieq and Mfn need to be able to have these tags to group things together and they should probably be the same groups.
-When we build configuration management we will need also need groupsgroups.
+Both Suzieq and Mfn need to be able to have these tags to group things together and they should be the same groups.

 When we first think of tags, we think of device tags, but really lots of things need tags.
 We will want to be able to group interfaces as well.
 Maybe there are other attributes that need tags.